mozilla/experimenter/app/experimenter/kinto/README.md

 A live rollout can have updates pushed to its state while remaining Live.
 ![live dirty](diagrams/live-dirty.png)

-These updated changes must be reviewed in order to be published to the user, following the same flow to be approved in both experimenter and remote settings.
+These updated changes must be reviewed in order to be published to the user, following the same flow to be approved in both Experimenter and Remote Settings.
 ![review dirty in experimenter](diagrams/live-rollout-dirty-approve-1.png)
 ![review dirty in remote settings](diagrams/live-rollout-dirty-approve-2.png)